 |REQUIRED BUFFER WIDTHS AND IMPROVEMENTS|

-4 Note: Walls or Fences.
-Where required, screening walls or fences shall not be less than six (6) feet in height and site obscuring, unless approved otherwise by the Land Use Authority Board as part of Site Plan review.
+3 Note: Walls or Fences.
+Where required, screening walls or fences shall not be less than six (6) feet in height and site obscuring, unless approved otherwise by the Development Review Committee as part of Site Plan review.
 Masonry is the suggested type of fence.
 See Title III General Public Works Construction Standards and Specifications Detail 15, 15A and 15B for fencing types.
 Such wall, fence, and landscaping shall be maintained in good condition with no advertising thereon.
-Automobile Sales lots are exempt from fencing requirements, see Section 1.17.045.

-6 Note: Headlight Screen.
-A headlight screen shall consist of a berm, fence, wall, or landscaping consisting of at least three and a half (3½) feet in height and capable of blocking headlights.
-When a parking lot is adjacent to a public street, the headlight screen cannot consist of a fence or wall, but shall be bermed.
+4 Note: Headlight Screen.
+A headlight screen shall consist of a berm, fence, wall, or landscaped with bushes consisting of at least three and a half (3½) feet in height and capable of blocking headlights.
 Headlight screening may also be provided by buildings.

 1.18.040 GENERAL FENCING PROVISIONS.

 The following fencing provisions shall be adhered to: